 If a peroxide-forming compound has been stored either beyond its useful shelf life, or if its age or history can not be determined, or of visible crystals are present, DO NOT OPEN OR DISTURB.
 It must be considered unsafe and must be disposed of as hazardous waste.
 The container should be conspicuously labeled as a "Peroxide Former".
-You may submit a waste card through Chematix but must also call 4-6224 to explain the situation and arrange for a waste pick up at a time when you can be there.
+You may submit a waste pick up request through EHSA but must also call 404-894-6224 to explain the situation and arrange for a waste pick up at a time when you can be there.